amstelchen/Therac-25/README.md

     $ therac

+#### Quick start commands

+BEAM TYPE:
+- (empty)
+- "X": Megavolt X-ray
+- "E": Electron-beam therapy

+("field light" mode was supposely not implemented in the C source code)

+COMMAND:
+- "b" or "B" - Start treatment
+- "q" or "Q" - Quit program

 #### Dependencies

 None, except curses which will come pre-installed with any Linux distro.

-On Windows, you are on your own, using [UniCurses](https://pypi.org/project/UniCurses/) with [PDCurses](https://pdcurses.org/) might work.
+On Windows, you are on your own, using [UniCurses](https://pypi.org/project/UniCurses/) with [PDCurses](https://pdcurses.org/) might work (__not tested__).

 #### Reporting bugs